ronaldosvieira/gym-locm/README.md

 - *UJI1DraftAgent*: drafts like UJIAgent1 from the Strategy Card Game AI competition.
 - *UJI2DraftAgent*: drafts like UJIAgent2 from the Strategy Card Game AI competition.
 - *CoacDraftAgent*: drafts like Coac from the Strategy Card Game AI competitions pre-2020.
+- *NativeDraftAgent*: drafts like an AI player developed for the original LOCM engine, whose execution command is passed in the constructor (e.g. `NativeDraftAgent('python3 player.py')`).

 Battle agents:
 - *PassBattleAgent*: always passes the turn.